 This anecdote underscores that while the Indian receptionist provided the correct instructions from his cultural perspective, the professional, used to more direct communication, found the process frustrating.
 This contrast emphasises that effectiveness in conversation not only depends on the clarity of the speaker but also on the listener’s ability to contextualise and understand the cultural subtext.
-After all, communication is a shared act.
+After all, “The effectiveness in conversation not only depends on the clarity of the speaker but also on the listener’s ability to contextualise and understand the cultural subtext.”

 The Value of Diverse and Multicultural Teams